Oscar Lewenstein: Early life and career

 Born in Hackney, London, Lewenstein was the son of Russian-Jewish immigrants who had fled antisemitism before the Russian Revolution.
 He spent most of his childhood in Hove, Sussex.
 His father's formerly successful plywood business went into a decline during his teens, the family returned to London, and the younger Lewenstein left school.

 A former member of the Young Communist League, now active in the Communist Party itself, he became involved in the Unity Theatre movement via his friendship with Ted Willis.
-After a period working for the Unity Theatre just after the war, he briefly worked at the Embassy Theatre in Swiss Cottage, and later at the Royal Court Theatre from 1952 until 1954.
+After a period working for the Unity Theatre just after the war, he briefly worked at the Embassy Theatre in Swiss Cottage.
+In 1952 he became artistic director of the Royal Court Theatre, becoming its general manager the following year.
 Lewenstein co-founded the English Stage Company in 1954 with director George Devine and dramatist Ronald Duncan.
+During the company's formation, Lewenstein approached Devine and secured him as its first artistic director.

-In the West End Lewenstein produced Bertolt Brecht's The Threepenny Opera in 1956 and Saint Joan of the Stockyards in 1964.
-He was also responsible for three of Joan Littlewood's Theatre Workshop productions, including Brendan Behan's The Hostage and Shelagh Delaney's A Taste of Honey transferring to the West End at around the same time, to the detriment of Littlewood's company.
+In the West End, Lewenstein produced Bertolt Brecht's The Threepenny Opera in 1956 and Saint Joan of the Stockyards in 1964.
+He was also responsible for three of Joan Littlewood's Theatre Workshop productions, including the West End transfers of Brendan Behan's The Hostage and Shelagh Delaney's A Taste of Honey.

 In 1969, Lewenstein opened The Roundhouse in Camden Town as a theatrical venue for the experimental American collective The Living Theatre.